Foghat: 2020s

 The lineup of Earl, Bassett, Huhn and O'Quinn went on to record a live record in November 2019 called 8 Days on the Road.
 The album was released in July 2021.

 In January 2022 lead singer Charlie Huhn retired and Scott Holt, formerly a guitarist for Buddy Guy, became the new lead singer and guitarist.
 Holt had previously lent his vocals for Under the Influence and was lead vocalist in Foghat side project Earl & the Agitators.

 In August 2023 Foghat announced plans to release their 17th studio album, Sonic Mojo, with first single being "Drivin’ On," co-written by Kim Simmonds from Savoy Brown in November 2023.
-It was released on 10 November, a year after the ailing Simmonds' death from colon cancer.
+It was released on 10 November, nearly a year after the ailing Simmonds' death from colon cancer.

-In January 2025 Foghat called in current Blue Oyster Cult drummer Jules Radino to sub for an ill Roger Earl until Roger was able to return in May.
+In January 2025 Foghat called in current Blue Öyster Cult drummer Jules Radino to sub for an ill Roger Earl until Roger was able to return in May.

 Also in 2025, one of the group's crew members, Eddie Lefebvre, began appearing on stage with them playing percussion.